nus-cs2113-AY2021S2/ip/README.md

    Systems are now fully operational.
    Initialising...
    --------------------------------------------------------------------------------------------
        Hello, sir.
-J.A.R.V.I.S at your service.
+J.A.R.V.I.S. at your service.
    --------------------------------------------------------------------------------------------
 	   Unfortunately, I could not detect any files in the database!
 	   But don't worry sir.